-An individual domain instance of this property must have exactly one instance of this property, but an individual range instance can be referenced by zero, one or more instances of this property.
-In other words, this property is necessary and not repeatable for its domain, and optional and repeatable for its range.
-In some contexts, this situation is called a "fan-in"
+An individual domain instance of this property can have zero or one instance of the property, but an individual range instance can be referenced by zero, one, or more instances of the property.
+In other words, the property is optional for its domain and range, but repeatable for its range only.
+This situation is sometimes called a "fan-in".

-An individual domain instance of this property can have zero, one or more instances of this property, but an individual range instance must be referenced by exactly one instance of this property.
-In other words, this property is optional and repeatable for its domain, but necessary and not repeatable for its range.
-In some contexts, this situation is called a "fanout".
+An individual domain instance of this property can have one or more instances of this property, but an individual range instance can have zero, one, or more instances of the property.
+In other words, the property is necessary and repeatable for its domain, and optional and repeatable for its range.

-one to many, necessary, dependent (1,n:1,1) An individual domain instance of this property can have one or more instances of this property, but an individual range instance must be referenced by exactly one instance of this property.
-In other words, this property is necessary and repeatable for its domain, and necessary but not repeatable for its range.
-In some contexts, this situation is called a "fanout".
+An individual domain instance of this property can have one or more instances of the property, but an individual range instance cannot be referenced by more than one instance of the property.
+In other words, the property is necessary and repeatable for its domain, and optional but not repeatable for its range.
+This situation is sometimes called a "fan-out".

-many to one, necessary, dependent (1,1:1,n) An individual domain instance of this property must have exactly one instance of this property, but an individual range instance can be referenced by one or more instances of this property.
-In other words, this property is necessary and not repeatable for its domain, and necessary and repeatable for its range.
-In some contexts, this situation is called a "fan-in".
+An individual domain instance of this property must have exactly one instance of the property, but an individual range instance can be referenced by zero, one, or more instances of the property.
+In other words, the property is necessary and not repeatable for its domain, and optional and repeatable for its range.
+This situation is sometimes called a "fan-in".